mmcinnes123/Delsys_GUI_For_Physios/README.md

 Run with Python 3.9.13.
 This made pip install qmt easier as there was .whl available for python version <3.11.

-Note: The magnetometer calibration and elbow-movement step are 'dummy' examples of potential future use, and do not have any computational consequence.
-Subject-specific, sensor-to-segment calibration is in fact based on the single static pose, triggered during Step 2 of the Subject Set Up.
+Note: The magnetometer calibration and elbow-movement step are 'dummy' examples for the users benefit, and do not have any computational consequence.
+Subject-specific/sensor-to-segment calibration is in fact based on the single static pose, triggered during Step 2 of the Subject Set Up.

 ## Demo of Use